 Please assist Queensland Parks and Wildlife Service (QPWS) to look after this special place.
 Please follow these guidelines:

 - do not chase, scare or feed animals

 - take all rubbish home with you, including food scraps

 - a total fire ban covers this area.
 All fires, including barbecues and gas stoves, are prohibited

 - toilets are not provided.
 Always use a trowel to bury toilet waste and biodegradable paper.
-Dig a 15 centimetre deep hole at least 100 metres away from watercourses and tracks.
+Dig a 15cm deep hole at least 100m away from watercourses and tracks.
 Take all sanitary items with you as they do not decompose

 - firearms are prohibited